-Visas will once again be required for Australia, Japan, Canada and United States as of October 2023.
+Visas are no longer required for Australia, Japan, Canada and United States.
+These visitor pass will be issued on arrival are valid for 90 days, with a possible extension for another 90 days.
 Many European countries do not require visas but are also issued with a visitor's pass on arrival BUT NOT ALL - some are valid for only 90 days and some have the possibility of extension.
 If you are from a European country that has adopted the Schengen protocol you will not currently be able to renew your visa beyond 90 days.
-The UK is not a Schengen protocol country so it can be extended to six months.
+The UK is not a Schengen protocol country.
 For volunteers coming from other nations, please check your countries tourist visa regulations.

 For visa or visitor pass renewals, in the case you wish to stay longer than 90 days, you will need to head to the nearest federal police headquarter or in some cases you can leave the country and then return.
 This has to occur before your initial 90 days are over or else you will receive a fine.
 The renewal is extended for an extra 90 days.